weshatheleopard/bktools/README.md

 # bktools
 All kinds of tools for BK-0010 (my personal project open for public to see)

-# Standard (ROM) tape format
+## Standard (ROM) tape format

-Unlike some other renditions, this desccription has been derived from the analysis of the actual BK-0010 firmware.
+Unlike some other renditions, this description has been derived from the analysis of the actual BK-0010 firmware.

 The code that supports this format is located in the computer's ROM.
 No additional software is required to handle it.

 [Description of standard tape format](doc/bk_tape_format.md).

-# Accelerated (HELP7) tape format
+## Accelerated tape format "HELP7"

 This format was supported by a number of application programs that had to be loaded first.